Joseph G. Healey

-Joseph Graham Healey is an American academic who specializes in Small Christian Communities (also known as Basic ecclesial community) as a teacher, researcher, and writer.
+Joseph Graham Healey (born April 29, 1938) is an American academic who specializes in Small Christian Communities (also known as Basic ecclesial community) as a teacher, researcher, and writer.
 Father Healey is a communications specialist with experience in the United States and Eastern Africa.

 Early life

 Healey was born in Detroit, Michigan on April 29, 1938.
 His grandfather was horse trainer T.J.
 Healey and his mother was a homemaker.
 He attended Maryknoll Seminary, graduating with a B.A. in 1961.
 In 1966 he graduated with a masters of theology from the University of Missouri.
 In 1981 he received a further graduate degree from Creighton University.
 Healey is the brother of Thomas J. Healey.

 Missionary work

 In 1968, Healey became a Maryknoll missionary priest, relocating to East Africa and becoming the leader of the social communications office of the Association of Member Episcopal Conferences in Eastern Africa.
 While in Africa, Healey recorded the traditional proverbs of cultures including Sukumu of Tanzania—trying to demonstrate how the use of these proverbs could be used for evangelizing methods.
 His written collections also include his experiences from his missionary expeditions, and highlights the spiritual tradition of the areas he has taken up residence in.
 In describing his work Mary Ann Brussat wrote that, “The reader will find material on creation, life, family, community, good times and bad times, joy and celebration, cultural matters, and seeds of God in African soil.”

 He remained in East Africa for the duration of his career, developing and writing about small Christian communities within areas dominated by alternate religions.
 He has also worked with members of other faiths as an author and evangelist.
 In his analysis of African faith stories, Healey has called them a “fifth gospel”, a controversial phrase that describes the use of faith stories for expressing Christian ideas to those of a non-Christian background.
 Much of his written work has tried to establish a model of evangelizing in Africa that can be followed by other missionaries.

 Communities where Healey has worked include Nairobi, Kenya, as well as Rulenge, Musoma, and Dar es Salaam, Tanzania.
 In Tanzania he has also served as the Mission Awareness Committee of the Catholic Men Religious Superiors' Association.
 Additional nations he has worked in include Uganda and Zambia.